databendlabs/databend/website/datafuse/docs/rfcs/query/2021-05-27-data-shuffle.md

 - In distributed mode, the tables to be queried are always distributed in different nodes
 - For some scenarios, distributed processing is always efficient, such as GROUP BY with keys, JOIN
 - For some scenarios, we have no way of distributed processing, such as LIMIT, GROUP BY without keys
-- In order to ensure fast calculation, we need to coordinate the position of calculation and data.
+- In order to ensure fast calculation, we need to coordinate the location of calculation and data.

 Let's see how normal queries run on a database cluster.